Weather drone

-A weather drone, or weather-sensing uncrewed aerial vehicle (UAV), – is a remotely piloted aircraft weighing less than 25 kg and carrying sensors that collect thermodynamic and kinematic data from the mid and lower atmosphere (e.g. up to 6 km).
+A weather drone, or weather-sensing uncrewed aerial vehicle (UAV), is an unmanned aircraft carrying sensors that collect thermodynamic and kinematic data from the mid and lower atmosphere (e.g. up to 6 km).

-Weather drones are not yet used to support National Meteorological and Hydrological Services (NMHS) due to ongoing negotiations on UAVs’ access to airspace and compliance with airspace regulations and technological development needed to meet the World Meteorological Organization's requirements.
+Weather drones are not yet used to support National Meteorological and Hydrological Services (NMHS) due to ongoing negotiations on UAVs' access to airspace and compliance with airspace regulations and technological development needed to meet the World Meteorological Organization's requirements.

 Mostly, weather drones are deployed to support scientific research missions and industry-specific operations.

 History

 Early proposals

-The first recorded UAV for measuring atmospheric parameters was in 1970, when a “small radio-controlled aircraft [was used] as a measuring platform” for sharing meteorological measurement results.
+The first recorded UAV for measuring atmospheric parameters was in 1970, when a "small radio-controlled aircraft [was used] as a measuring platform" for sharing meteorological measurement results.
 The study was supported by the Air Force Cambridge Research Laboratory and NASA, Wallops Station.
-The authors pointed out the need for “a simple, economical, controllable, and recoverable platform to carry meteorological sensors and instrumentation” and demonstrated that using a small, radio-controlled aircraft to collect weather data was both feasible and useful.
+The authors pointed out the need for "a simple, economical, controllable, and recoverable platform to carry meteorological sensors and instrumentation" and demonstrated that using a small, radio-controlled aircraft to collect weather data was both feasible and useful.

 The second milestone in the development of weather drones was the prototype built by a group of researchers at the University of Colorado, sponsored by the U.S. Office of Naval Research (ONR) in 1993.
 The goal of the fixed-wing drone called Aerosonde was to enable weather data collection in remote and inaccessible regions of the globe.
 In 1995, further developments were conducted in Australia by Environmental Systems and Services (ES&S) Pty Ltd. having the Australian Bureau of Meteorology and Insitu Group as subcontractors.
-In 1999, all operations and development started to be undertaken by Australian-based Aerosonde Ltd. Since 2007, Aerosonde Ltd. has been part of the American industrial conglomerate Textron Inc..
-By 2016, the Aerosonde had become an intelligence, surveillance and reconnaissance (ISR) aircraft for military operations and its weather data collection feature, secondary.
+In 1999, all operations and development started to be undertaken by Australian-based Aerosonde Ltd. Since 2007, Aerosonde Ltd. has been part of the American industrial conglomerate Textron Inc. By 2016, the Aerosonde had become an intelligence, surveillance and reconnaissance (ISR) aircraft for military operations and its weather data collection feature, secondary.